Oxid15/cascade/README.md

 The key principles of Cascade are:
  * **Elegancy** - ML-pipelines code should be about ML with minimum meta-code
- * **Agility** - it should be easy to build new prototypes and wrap old ones into framework
+ * **Agility** - it should be easy to build new prototypes and integrate existing project with Cascade
  * **Reusability** - code should have an ability to be reused in similar projects with little or no effort
  * **Traceability** - everything should have meta-data